SeisComP/main/apps/tools/sczip/descriptions/sczip.rst

 sczip can compress and decompress data using the ZIP algorithm (PKZIP).
-It is not meant to supersede any available packagers but a little helper to decompress SC3 zipped XML formats.
+It is not meant to supersede any available packagers but a little helper to decompress zipped SeisComPML formats.
 Like GZip, sczip can only handle one file and does not support archives.
 It compresses a byte stream and outputs a byte stream.